fernandoenzo/wirescale/README.md

 The `[Wirescale]` section of config files seen before is entirely optional, and accepts the following fields:

 - `interface` The network interface name that WireGuard will set up for this peer.
 Defaults to the peer name.
-- `iptables` Can be `true` or `false`.
+- `iptables-accept` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to allow incoming traffic through the new network interface.
 Use this only if the connection is unstable and needs to be recovered repeatedly.
 This should not be necessary in most cases.
+Defaults to `false`.
+- `iptables-route` Can be `true` or `false`.
+If set to `true`, iptables rules will be added to enable forwarding of traffic through the new network interface.
+  Defaults to `false`.
+- `iptables-masquerade` Can be `true` or `false`.
+If set to `true`, iptables rules will be added to mark and masquerade traffic routed through the new network interface.
+Use this to enable NAT for outgoing packets.
 Defaults to `false`.
 - `recover-tries` The number of automatic recovery attempts if the connection drops before the network interface is brought down.
 Negative values indicate unlimited attempts.
 Defaults to 3 tries.
 - `recreate-tries` The number of attempts to create a new tunnel if the network interface was brought down after failing to recover it.
 Negative values